 One of the most impressive sights along the UNESCO World Heritage Jurassic Coast, the huge natural stone arch called Durdle Door is definitely bucket list material.
 A walk or swim there can take in other lovely spots such as Lulworth Cove and Man of War Beach.

-Indulge your inner palaeontologist with a visit to the Lyme Regis Museum, reopening in July 2017.
+Indulge your inner palaeontologist with a visit to the Lyme Regis Museum, reopened in July 2017.
 Discover its new extension devoted to the famed female fossil hunter Mary Anning, and join one of its well-known fossil walks, which are available even while the museum is closed.

 VisitEngland would like to invite you to take part in a short survey about our website.